Dick Mack's, Dingle, County Kerry

 Ryan’s Daughter brought Robert Mitchum to the Dingle peninsula in 1968.

-In fact, the first famous souls to be immortalised on the walk included Tom Crean, an Antarctic explorer from Kerry and writer Jerome O’Connor.
-Crean also was honoured with a lager named after him by the Dingle Brewing Co.
+In fact, the first famous souls to be immortalized on the walk included Tom Crean, an Antarctic explorer from Kerry and writer Jerome O’Connor.
+Crean also was honored with a lager named after him by the Dingle Brewing Co.

 Even Dolly Parton found a place for herself in Dick Mack’s: the bar counter.

 Sure where else would you get it, as we like to say.